The magic of personalisation

 There are two approaches: ‘explicit’ personalisation and ‘implicit’ personalisation.
 The former is old school: you select whether you’re a student or a lecturer, whether you’re interested in in-depth reports or blogs etc, save your preferences and see the relevant content around the site.
 The latter, mastered by the likes of Amazon, is automated, based on your behaviour and is where the magic happens.

-Now we come to the burning issue.
 Until now, the only platforms that deliver ‘proper personalisation’ are enterprise level ‘experience management’ products.
 These are expensive and closed source (boo!), meaning big licence fees.
 Until now.

 Integrated personalisation in an open source CMS